kluctl/www-kluctl.io/content/en/docs/reference/kluctl-project/targets/_index.md

 ## args
 This fields specifies a map of arguments to be passed to the deployment project when it is rendered.
 Allowed argument names are configured via [deployment args]({{< ref "docs/reference/deployments/deployment-yml#args" >}})

+## dynamicArgs
+This field specifies a list of CLI arguments that can be passed to kluctl when performing any commands on the target.
+These arguments are passed with `-a arg_name=arg_value` when for example calling `kluctl deploy -t target_name`.

+Each entry has the following fields:

+### name
+The name of the argument.

+### pattern
+This field is optional and specifies a regex pattern that the arguments value must match.

 ## sealingConfig
 This field configures how sealing is performed when the [seal command] ({{< ref "docs/reference/commands/seal" >}}) is invoked for this target.